rpsingh2/dlsd/code/8/README.md

 Cuboid distances are basically the sum of the vertical spaces between the closest candidates to a point.
 The cuboid distances for each point are compared against one another using binary domination.
 ![alt tag](https://github.com/txt/ase16/blob/master/img/cuboid.png?raw=true)

+Binary domination compares two solutions such that:
+1. at least one objective in the first solution is better than any objective in the second solution
+2. no objective in the first solution is worse than any objective in the second solution

 ```
 def bdom(one, two):
     dominates = False